Jennifer on Hypersensitivity Pneumonitis (HP)

 Q-7) How did you and your family deal with your changed circumstances?

-A-7) We are doing what we must and do what we once did except for myself I’ve stopped work and stay home so I lessen myself getting sick from others and making my condition worse.
+I’ve stopped working and staying home.
+I lessen myself getting sick from others and making my condition worse.

 Q-8) Please share one aspect of your journey that touched you most.

 A-8) Listen to your body, you are the best doctor when you know something feels wrong.
-I have opened up with my journey to others, to educate them.
+I have opened up my journey to others, to educate them.

 Q-9) Do you have a secret to staying strong?
 What inspires you to keep fighting?